comaniac/tvm-benchmark/README.md

 #### Linear Support Vector Machine
 The implementation of binary classification using hinge loss gradient decent.

 (TODO: Add regularizer.
-Now we simply use zero regularizer).
+Now we simply use zero regularizer.)

 ### Regression
 #### Linear Least Square
 The implementation of linear regression using squared loss gradient decent.

+### Image Processing
+#### Image Blurring
+Simple image blurring process that generates a 224x244 gray image and blurs it using a 3x3 window.

+(TODO: Implement reading images from files.)